Yvidge/UEColorPickerPalette/README.md

 They are ugly, saved per-user, and super messy if you have more than 10 colors.
 If you've ever noticed that they exist, of course.

 ## Support
 Please support me if you enjoyed using this plugin or if you are using it as a company.
 You can buy this plugin on the marketplace.
+(Link will be here a bit later)